 Talking to indie devs, the topic of backing up game projects often comes up.
-I’m a fan of GIT, but it’s still pretty difficult to explain, so I thought I’d write a GITting started guide (sorry).
+They know they should, but they don’t know how or it seems too complicated.
+I was there too, but since I started using GIT, I never want to live without it.
+So I thought I’d write a GITting started guide (sorry).
 This isn’t by any means the way to do it, it’s just what I’ve found to work best for me.
-The guide got pretty long, but it’s good knowledge!

 GIT is a ‘version control’ system, a way to back up files to the cloud and make collaboration easier.
 It’s kinda like Dropbox, but unlike Dropbox it allows you to write a description each time you do a backup so you know what you did and when.
 This makes it easy to roll back if you break something in the game, and see exactly which files you affected with your most recent changes.
 It also handles conflicts a little more gracefully than “THIS IS THE NEWEST VERSION DERP”.